justinkemp10/ecommerce-back-end/README.md

 ## The Task

-The task is to build a back end for an e-commerce site by modifying starter code.
+The task is to build a back end for an e-commerce site.
 Configure a working Express.js API to use Sequelize to interact with a MySQL database.

 Provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.